Data sharing and way forward

 The details of the follow-up profiling will be handled on a case-by-case basis.
 There are many factors that affect the decision to progress a project further, e.g.:

 - The effect in some assays and not in others

 - Effect on viability

 Expectations and experience

-What we all hope for is of course to detect that your compound has a specific, efficacious and potent bioactivity combined with favorable physical-chemical compound properties and intellectual ownership situation.
+What we all hope for is to detect that your compound has a specific, efficacious and potent bioactivity, combined with favorable physical-chemical properties and intellectual ownership situation.

 In our experience this happens only rarely and we would like to emphasize that it is more likely that the result will not be favorable.

-Drug discovery often relies on serendipity or simply numerous iterations – but, of course, there is always a chance that the first step towards the next new innovative patient treatment is actually discovered using the disease-relevant in vitro assays as provided by LEO Pharma Open Innovation.
-We sure believe so!
+Drug discovery often relies on serendipity or simply numerous iterations – but, of course, there is always a chance that the first step towards the next innovative patient treatment is actually discovered using the disease-relevant in vitro assays as provided by LEO Pharma Open Innovation.

 If the promising compound does not work